Self Catering in Llanbedr, log fire and large garden | Tan-Y-Wenallt

 There are many examples of houses of this type dotted around Snowdonia.
 The most famous being ‘Ty Hyll’ or ‘Ugly House’ near Betws Y Coed.
 The original crude constructions giving this house its name.
-Tan Y Wenallt, as was often the case, has been much improved subsequently however.
-It’s most resent renovation transforming it into a truly idyllic and luxurious holiday cottage.
+Tan Y Wenallt, as was often the case, has been much improved subsequently, however.
+It’s most recent renovation transforming it into a truly idyllic and luxurious holiday cottage.

 The bright and spacious conservatory overlooking the garden provides another option for eating.
 The kids will have more opportunity to hide their green beans in here however.

 The lounge, in contrast, is much more oldy worldy.
 Which is exactly how I’d want it.
-Whitewashed stone walls, giant oak ceiling trusses and inglenook fireplace creates an historic ambiance.
+Whitewashed stone walls, giant oak ceiling trusses and inglenook fireplace creates a historic ambience.
 The luxurious sofas, the tick of an old grandfather clock and the warmth of a real fire calms both body and mind.